ColetteThomson/famous-quotes-quiz/README.md

 * HTML - the structure of this website project uses HTML as the main language.
 * CSS - the styling of this website encompasses custom written CSS.
 * Javascript - website interaction provided by custom written Javascript.
-* [Google Fonts](https://fonts.google.com/) - utilised for the logo and byline (Windsong); the headings (Mitr); and the body text (Comfortaa).
+* [Google Fonts](https://fonts.google.com/) - utilised for the logo, byline and quiz page main heading (Windsong); the remaining headings (Mitr); and the body text (Comfortaa).
 * [GitHub](https://github.com/) - hosting site for storage of source code for the website and [Git Pages](https://pages.github.com/) for the deployment of the website.
 * [Git](https://git-scm.com/) - used as version control software to commit and push code to a GitHub repository where all source code is located.
-* [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - these are built in developer tools used to inspect page elements (eg. responsive design); debug issues; and test different CSS styling options; and the Lighthouse Report.
+* [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - these are built in developer tools used to inspect page elements (eg. responsive design; debug issues; testing of different CSS styling options; and the Lighthouse Report.
 * [tinyjpg](https://tinyjpg.com/) - used for compression of .jpg images to allow for faster web page loading times.
 * [Pexels](https://www.pexels.com/) - selection of images for Quizz-Pro website.
 * [ami.responsivedesign](http://ami.responsivedesign.is/) - used to generate Mockup of Quizz-Pro Website.